 The United Skateboard Photography Book Project is a major part of the United Skateboard Photography Project’s goal.
-A 300+ page hardback photography book with a first publication size of 1,000 books featuring selected professional skateboard photographers is being created and will be sold worldwide.
+A 300 page hardbound photography book (with advertising to support the printing and developemnt costs) with a first publication size of 1,000 books featuring skateboard photographers and their work from around the globe along with detailed interviews with selected professional skateboard photographers will be created and sold worldwide.

 larger the donation for the good cause turns out and the more people see the skateboard photographer’s work!

 Grind For Life, Inc was founded in 2003, by life-long skateboarder Mike Rogers, after his second battle with sarcoma cancer.
 Mike’s tumor was located behind his right eye and nasal cavity.
 He endured a 17 hour surgery a cranial-facial resection with a brain-lift, removal of his eye, cheekbone, and half of the roof of his mouth and some of his teeth.
 He beat cancer once as a pre-teen, and again 25 years later.
 Mike beat the odds and is a competitive skateboarder again.
 The mission of the Grind For Life organization is to provide financial assistance to cancer patients and their families when traveling long distances to doctors and hospitals.
 The ultimate goal with this organization is to have a couple of apartments near Memorial Sloan-Kettering Hospital in Manhattan, so people who are receiving treatment at the hospital can have their family near them.